Artist ‘dumped urine’ on hipsters at viral photo booth outside home

 Fed-up NYC artist accused of waging ‘war’ on hipster owners of viral photo booth set up outside her home

-Exclusive: The daughter of NYC art royalty Susan Rothenberg and George Trakas has been accused of being so bothered by throngs of hipsters lining up for the Old Friend Photobooth outside her Lower East Side home that she’s dumped urine on the booth’s owner and smeared feces on their plant pots
+Exclusive: The daughter of acclaimed artists Susan Rothenberg and George Trakas has been accused of being so bothered by throngs of hipsters lining up for the Old Friend Photobooth outside her Lower East Side home that she’s dumped urine on the booth’s owner and smeared feces on their plant pots

 Your support helps us to tell the story